velatkilic/LISA/README.md

 For original paper code look [here](/python_old/) which has implementations for fog and snow as well.
 It is tested better than the current project but slower which is why we switched from a pure python implementation to C++ with python bindings.

-Option 1: Install using pip

-    pip install pylisa

-Option 2: Build from the source and install using pip:
+Build from the source and install using pip:

     git clone --recursive https://github.com/velatkilic/LISA.git
     cd LISA